-The MiQ Standard for Methane Emissions Performance (the Standard) combines several Standard elements - (1) a calculated Methane Intensity, (2) Producer policies and procedures focused on methane emissions prevention, detection, and abatement (Company Practices), and (3) detection and mitigation of methane emissions through Monitoring Technology Deployment - to provide a robust and reliable method to certify natural gas production according to its methane emissions performance.
+The MiQ Standard for Methane Emissions Performance from Petroleum Operations (the Standard) combines several Standard elements - (1) a calculated Methane Intensity, (2) Producer policies and procedures focused on methane emissions prevention, detection, and abatement (Company Practices), and (3) detection and mitigation of methane emissions through Monitoring Technology Deployment - to provide a robust and reliable method to certify methane emissions from oil and natural gas production according to its methane emissions performance.
 The Standard is designed to incentivize continuous improvement in methane emissions monitoring and abatement.

-The Standard consists of three main types of documents, to be read in the following order:
+The Standard consists of two main types of documents, to be read in the following order:

 - 1. Main Document - 2.
 Subsidiary Documents - a.
 Subsidiary Document 1: Methane Intensity Offshore Production - b.
-Subsidiary Document 2: Company Practices Offshore Production - Subsidiary Document 3: Monitoring Technology Deployment - Offshore Production (this document)
+Subsidiary Document 2: Company Practices Offshore Production - c.
+Subsidiary Document 3: Monitoring Technology Deployment Offshore Production (this document)